-Chronic granulomatous disease (CGD) is an inherited (genetic) immune system disorder that occurs when a type of white blood cell (phagocyte) that usually helps your body fight infections doesn't work properly.
-As a result, the phagocytes can't protect your body from bacterial and fungal infections.
+Chronic granulomatous (gran-u-LOM-uh-tus) disease (CGD) is an inherited disorder that occurs when a type of white blood cell, called a phagocyte, doesn't work properly.
+Phagocytes usually help your body fight infections.
+When they don't work as they should, phagocytes can't protect your body from bacterial and fungal infections.

-People with chronic granulomatous disease often may develop pneumonia, lung infections, skin infections, lymph node infections, liver infections, gastrointestinal inflammation or other infections.
-They may develop clusters of white blood cells (masses) in infected areas (granulomas).
+People with chronic granulomatous disease may develop infections in their lungs, skin, lymph nodes, liver, stomach and intestines, or other areas.
+They also may develop clusters of white blood cells in infected areas.
 Most people are diagnosed with CGD during childhood, but some people may not be diagnosed until adulthood.

 People with chronic granulomatous disease experience serious bacterial or fungal infection every few years.
 An infection in the lungs, including pneumonia, is common.
 People with CGD may develop a serious type of fungal pneumonia after being exposed to dead leaves, mulch or hay.